ton1517/CocosTween24/README.md

 This library is inspired by [Tween24](https://github.com/a24/Tween24).

+## License

-This software is released under the MIT License, see LICENSE.
+This software is released under the MIT License, see [LICENSE](https://github.com/ton1517/CocosTween24/blob/master/LICENSE).